 A 2018 study estimates that more than 360,000 gorillas still inhabit the forests of Western Equatorial Africa, but 80 percent of those gorillas live outside of protected habitat.

-The Zoo is home to seven western lowland gorillas that reside in two groups at the Great Ape House:
+The Zoo is home to six western lowland gorillas that reside at the Great Ape House:

 Baraka is an adult male, or silverback, who resides in the gorilla troop with Mandara, Calaya, and Kibibi.
 He is the largest member of our gorilla troop, weighing-in at nearly 400 pounds.
 Baraka has a large crest on his head and a saddle of silver hair covering his back.
 He was born at the Smithsonian’s National Zoo in April 1992.

 Mandara is an adult female who resides in the gorilla troop with Baraka, Calaya and Kibibi.
 She earned the nickname “Super Mom” due to having six offspring: Kejana, Kigali, Ktembe, Kwame, Kojo and Kibibi.
 She raised Baraka as her own offspring shortly after his birth.
 Mandara was born at the Lincoln Park Zoo in April 1982 and came to the Smithsonian’s National Zoo in October 1985.

 Calaya is an adult female who resides in the gorilla troop with Baraka, Mandara and Kibibi.
 She is very socially savvy with the other gorilla members and tends to avoid conflict.
 Calaya was born in August 2002 at the Woodland Park Zoo and arrived at the Smithsonian’s National Zoo in February 2015 on a breeding recommendation from the Gorilla Species Survival Plan.